Program Goals & Safety

 The goal of Mountaindale West Day Camp is to provide campers with an opportunity to experience an outdoor camp while still providing a safe and nurturing environment.
 Each of the camper units has at least two adults and two Program Aides, known as PAs (PAs are trained older teen Girl Scouts), assigned to the unit.
 Units range in size according to their safety number set by Girl Scouts, which is dependent on the age of the girl campers.
 Our camp follows all safety standards and regulations set forth by Girl Scouts of Oregon and Southwest Washington and Girl Scouts of the USA.

 To address any medical needs at camp, our program staffs two trained “First Aiders” in our First Aid station, each certified in First Aid, CPR, AED, and emergency procedures.
 Most of the adult staff located throughout camp have also gone through First Aid, CPR, and AED certification.
-In 2012, we had two registered pediatric nurses and a backup EMT that were certified in First Aid, CPR, AED and emergency procedures in our first aid station.
+In 2013, we had two registered nurses and a backup EMT that were certified in First Aid, CPR, AED and emergency procedures in our first aid station.

 Peanut and Nut Allergies